Water and wastewater engineer

 preparing technical reports for clients or regulators

-overseeing construction projects to ensure standards are met
+overseeing construction projects to make sure standards are met

 Green job